 Traditional Chinese Calligraphy Workshop

 Available Class Times: Workshops can be arranged Mon – Sat 10am – 6pm

 Places: 2 – 6 people

-Payment: Prepayment via PayPal, WeChat, Alipay, bank transfer or cash at our downtown office
+Payment: Prepayment via PayPal, WeChat, Alipay or bank transfer.

 Our standard custom workshops are held at our culture centre in Xiaopu Art Village and limited to 6 people, to ensure each attendee gets full attention from the teacher.
 The price includes a 2-hour private workshop, an English presentation on the language, history and culture of Chinese calligraphy, snacks and Chinese tea.
 At the end of the workshop, you will be able to take your creations home with you.

 As well as the above, we are also happy to take photos of you during your workshop, which can be sent to you to share with friends and family.
 If you don’t want photos or video taken, please let us know.

 In addition to the workshop, we are able to offer the following options:

 +700RMB (approx. 100USD) per group